Business People Behaving badly; why more executives need to take lessons from Miss Manners

 doesn’t respond directly, but has her assistant refers the small business CEO

-to someone in accounting that says they never got an invoice.
+to someone in accounting who says they never got an invoice.
 As a small business

 owner with only 24 employees, having go wait for payment can impact their day